 Sacrificial anodes are what the manufacturers use in nearly all their water heaters.
 They are inexpensive, have no parts to break, require no electricity, and last a long time in normal water.
-The way they function is, when the tank is filled with water, an anodic-cathodic reaction begins between exposed tank steel and anode.
+The way they function is, when the tank is filled with water, an anodic-cathodic reaction begins between exposed tank steel (the cathode) and anode.
 Ions are flowing from anode to steel, protecting the latter while the anode rod is slowly consumed.
-When the anode is totally consumed, the tank steel starts to rust.
+When there is nothing left of the anode, the tank steel starts to rust.

 A powered anode -- the technical name is impressed-current anode -- does it differently.
 Ions are still flowing from the anode, which is really an electrode, to tank steel, but they come from an AC outlet instead of a sacrificial reaction.
+One such is pictured above.
 Because of this, powered anodes don't get used up.
 However, being a manufactured device, the possibility exists for them to break.